 In different scenarios, we have different terms for debtors.
 Like, in the case of a bank loan, the party getting the loan is called the borrower (Debtor).
 In the case of an issue of securities, the person lending the money is called an issuer.
 In accounting, the debtors are an account receivable of the company.
 Debtors have a debit balance.
 It is reported under the head assets of the company in the balance sheet.

 - Trade Debtors: When a supplier sells goods to the customer on credit terms, the supplier will report it under trade debtors.

-- Credit Card Issued by Bank: When we use bank’s credit card to buy anything, we become debtor of the bank.
+- Credit Card Issued by Bank: When we use a bank’s credit card to buy anything, we become debtors of the bank.

 Types of Debtor